-To participate, individuals must already be certified as Emergency Medical Technicians with (recommended but not required) at least one year of experience working as an EMT.
-Paramedic courses are taught by experienced personnel, including doctors, paramedics, and nurses.
+To participate, individuals must already be certified as Emergency Medical Technicians.
+At least one year of experience as an EMT is recommended, but not required.
+Paramedic courses are taught by experienced personnel including doctors, paramedics, and nurses.

-The day-time paramedic course meets six days a week for two semesters (August – July).
-Three days of the week are spent in the classroom (lecture) from 8 a.m. to 3:30 p.m., one day each week the laboratory (skills) from 8 a.m. to 3:30 p.m., while the other two days are spent in hospital and field clinical setting at times that are individually arranged.
+The day-time paramedic course meets six days a week for two semesters from August to July.
+Three days of the week are spent in the classroom from 8 a.m. to 3:30 p.m., one day each week is spent in the laboratory from 8 a.m. to 3:30 p.m., and the final two days are spent in hospital and field clinical setting at times that are individually arranged.

-The evening paramedic class meets for one full year.
-Three days a week 5:00 p.m. to 9:30 p.m. in the classroom (lecture), one day each week in the Laboratory (skills) from 5:00p.m. to 9:30p.m., while the other two days are spent in hospital and field clinical setting at times that are individually arranged.
+The evening paramedic class meets for one full year, normally from 5 to 9:30 p.m..
+Three days a week are spent in the classroom, one day each week is in the laboratory, and the final two days are spent in clinical settings at times that are individually arranged.

 To prepare competent entry-level Emergency Medical Technician Paramedics in the cognitive (knowledge), psychomotor (skills) and affective (behavioral) learning domains.